Alternative to MSN Stock Quotes Add-in in Excel

 I have already found a viable spreadsheet alternative with Google Docs and am presently building a spreadsheet with it that will duplicate what I had in MS Excel.
 I can share that here when I get it done.
 I should be able to do that soon.

-There are two solutions that have emerged.
+There are two solutions that have emerged as an alternative to MSN Stock Quotes Add-in.
 1) To use Google spread sheets which is great.
 2) Use this new Stock Quotes in Excel Add-in which is also a great option.

 Google Spreadsheet Option